apibara/dna/examples/postgres/README.md

 Follow
-[the steps on the official Hasura documentation](https://hasura.io/docs/latest/getting-started/docker-simple/#step-2-connect-a-database) to connect to the database and create the following table (TL;DR: use `PG_DATABASE_URL` to connect Hasura to PostgreSQL).
+[the steps on the official Hasura documentation](https://hasura.io/docs/latest/getting-started/docker-simple/#step-2-connect-a-database) to connect to the database and create the following table (TL;DR: visit http://localhost:8080 and use `PG_DATABASE_URL` to connect Hasura to PostgreSQL).

 **Notice**: the `_cursor` column is REQUIRED by Apibara to automatically invalidate data following chain reorganizations.